-Have you been asked for a SCHUFA certificate in Germany?
+Have you been asked for SCHUFA in Germany?
 But what exactly is a SCHUFA credit check and how does it work?
-And where can you get SCHUFA in Germany?
+How to get schufa in Germany?
+Learn more in this post.

 Most of us need a SCHUFA certificate when we want to rent an apartment in Germany.
 Or when someone wants to take out a loan from a bank to build a house or buy a property in Germany.
 Heck, you might even need a credit check for taking out a mobile phone contract.